5 November 2025

 Digital Communication Officer, European Theatre Convention

 Özgül Demiralp studied International Relations at the University of Geneva and Journalism and Communication at the Freie Universität Berlin.
 She started her career as a news reporter at a Swiss television channel, and has since then worked as a journalist and editor for various print, online and broadcast media, including an international video news agency.
 She has an established track record of covering local and international current affairs, as well as topics related to culture and sustainability.
+She is the co-founder of Reclaim - Ecofeminist Alliance.
 She joined ETC in February 2023.

 6 November 2025